aw/picolisp-https/EXPLAIN.md

             (cons "Filesize"    (car (info File))) ]
 ```

-We use [open](http://software-lab.de/doc/refO.html#open) and [close](http://software-lab.de/doc/refC.html#close) when working with file descriptors.
-The `(ne-read-response-to-d)` function is designed to write to the response body to a file descriptor.
+We use [open](http://software-lab.de/doc/refO.html#open) and [close](http://software-lab.de/doc/refC.html#close) when working with files.
+The `(ne-read-response-to-fd)` function is designed to write the response body to a file descriptor.
 How convenient.

 Finally, we return a list with two cons pairs, one containing the Filename (potentially randomly generated) and the other containing the Filesize, which is captured using the [info](http://software-lab.de/doc/refI.html#info) function.